LagosPortugalGuide.com

 The best independent guide to Lagos

-Lagos is ideal for a touring holiday where you explore the wider western Algarve.
-From here you can head to the windswept headlands of Sagres, the historic Moorish town of Silves, or experience the thrill of Slide & Splash water park and Zoomarine marine park.
+Lagos also makes an ideal base for exploring the wider western Algarve.
+From here you can reach the windswept cliffs of Sagres at the edge of the continent, the Moorish castle town of Silves, or the family favourites of Slide & Splash water park and Zoomarine marine park, all without needing a car.

-I have lived in and explored the Algarve since 2001, and together with my Portuguese wife, have come to know this coastline intimately.
-We have shown Lagos to friends, brought family here on holiday, and experienced everything from the buzz of peak summer to the quiet of January.
-This guide draws on two decades of that firsthand knowledge to help you have the perfect holiday here.
+I have lived in and explored the Algarve since 2001, and together with my Portuguese wife I've come to know this coastline intimately.
+We have shown Lagos to friends, brought family here on holiday, and experienced everything from the buzz of peak summer to the quiet of a January morning along Meia Praia.
+This guide draws on two decades of that first-hand knowledge to help you plan the perfect holiday here, whatever the shape of your trip.

-Lagos is the largest city in the western Algarve, with a population of 31,000 that almost doubles during the summer months.
-The city stretches along the Bensafrim River, sitting at the meeting point of two very different coastal landscapes: the dramatic limestone headland of the Ponta da Piedade to the south, and the sweeping sand dunes of the Rio Alvor nature reserve to the east.
+Lagos is the largest city in the western Algarve, with a permanent population of 31,000 that almost doubles during the summer months.
+The city sits along the Bensafrim estuary, at the meeting point of two very different coastal landscapes: the dramatic limestone headland of the Ponta da Piedade to the south, and the sweeping sand dunes of the Rio Alvor nature reserve to the east.

 This contrast is what makes Lagos such an exceptional beach destination.
-The Ponta da Piedade shelters a string of idyllic cove beaches, safe, calm and ideal for families.
-To the west, the Porto de Mós beach faces the open Atlantic with waves that draw surfers year-round, and the pristine Meia Praia stretches for almost 2km along the eastern shoreline.
+The headland shelters a string of idyllic cove beaches that are calm, safe and ideal for families, while a short walk in the other direction brings you to Porto de Mós, where Atlantic waves draw surfers year-round.
+In between runs the Meia Praia, almost 2km of open golden sand stretching along the eastern shoreline.
+Few Algarve towns give you this much variety within a 15-minute drive of your hotel.

 The Forte da Ponta da Bandeira

-For visitors, Lagos is compact and easily walkable, with four distinct areas.
+For planning your visit, it helps to know that Lagos is compact, easily walkable, and divided into four distinct areas.
 The historic quarter is the heart of the city, lying to the west of the Bensafrim estuary.
-The marina complex provides the modern side of Lagos to the north.
-Porto de Mós is a calm, residential neighbourhood to the far south, while the long shoreline of the Meia Praia extends eastward and is where you will find many of the larger hotel complexes.
+The marina complex to the north is where you will find the modern, social side of Lagos, with its bars and restaurants lining the water.
+Porto de Mós is a calm, residential neighbourhood to the far south, while the long shoreline of the Meia Praia extends eastward, and this is where most of the larger hotel complexes are found.

 Lagos has a rich seafaring history

-Below is an interactive map showing a suggested walking tour of Lagos that begins at the train station.
-The green line and markers indicate the tour of the historic centre, and the yellow line is the tour of the Ponta da Piedade coastline.
+Below is a suggested walking tour of Lagos, starting from the train station.
+The green line and markers cover the historic centre, while the yellow line follows the coastal route out to the Ponta da Piedade headland.

 Sights along the route: 1) Lagos Marina 2) Municipal market 3) Gil Eanes plaza 4) Former slave market 5) Saint António Church 6) Santa María church 7) city walls 8) Saint Gonçalo city gate 9) Ponta da Bandeira Fort 10) Batata beach 11) Pinhão beach 12) Dona Ana beach 13) Camilo beach 14) Ponta da Piedade 15) Discoveries waxwork museum 16) Meia Praia beach

-A brief one-day trip will allow you to see the majority of the sights, as shown in the tour above, but you would miss Lagos's lively nightlife and culinary scene.
-If you are touring the Algarve, plan at least two days to see Lagos the first day for the city and the second day for the beaches and the Ponta da Piedade.
+A single day is enough to see the main sights, as shown in the tour above, but in my opinion it is better to stay at least a night.
+If you are touring the Algarve, plan at least two days; the first for the city and the second for the beaches and the Ponta da Piedade.
+If you are spending any time in the western Algarve, Lagos is the place to base yourself.

-Lagos is an ideal base for a one-week holiday, which allows time for enjoying the beaches and taking excursions to the towns of Sagres, Silves, Praia da Luz and Portimão.
-As Lagos is a major city, there is a wide selection of restaurants and bars, and it is easily possible to eat somewhere completely different every day.
+Lagos is an ideal base for a one-week holiday, with time to enjoy the beaches and take day trips to Sagres, Silves, Praia da Luz and Portimão.
+As the largest city in the western Algarve, Lagos has the best selection of restaurants, bars and shops, and you could easily eat somewhere different every evening.

 Day 1 - Explore the historic centre of Lagos